 Believe me I’m not arrogant enough to think I’m superwoman.
-I know I can get sick.
+I know I can get COVID.
 I’ve had enough colds, flu and health issues in my life to know I’m anything but invincible.
-Growing up I got strep pretty regularly.

-Of course I follow all the CDC precautions when I leave the house but I’ve been out countless times (after lockdown ended in Florida May 1st).
+Of course I followed the CDC guidelines when I left the house.
+Mask, distancing, hand sanitizer constantly.
+But I’ve been out countless times (after lockdown ended in Florida May 1st).
 I’m not high risk.
 I’m 54 and in good health as are my husband and daughter.

 But as you know with COVID-19 that’s no guarantee.

-I’ve been tested twice for COVID-19 before I visited my stepmom and had one antibody test.
+I’ve been tested three times for COVID-19 before I visited my stepmom and had one antibody test.
 All negative.

-So, I have to think either my test results were wrong (certainly possible), I’ve been incredibly lucky or my immune-strengthening supplements have something to do with why I haven’t gotten sick.
+So, I have to think either my test results were false negatives (certainly possible), I’ve been incredibly lucky or my immune-strengthening supplements have something to do with why I haven’t gotten sick.

 (Want to cut to the chase?
 Head to the end of this post)